 Page titles featuring the proper keywords give pages on your site a better chance of ranking in search results, while your meta descriptions give you the ability to encourage searchers to click-through to your site.

-One of the best things about both these SEO plugins is that they give you the ability to easily generate SEO friendly page titles and meta descriptions for the content on your site.
+One of the best things about all these SEO plugins is that they give you the ability to easily generate SEO friendly page titles and meta descriptions for the content on your site.
 With both, you can customize them yourself or have the plugin automate them for you.

 Features That Will Help You Improve Your Website’s Reputation